Cyber-Labs/Session-Reports/Web Development/2019-20/Session 2.md

 Conducted on: 05.09.2019

 ## Agenda
-Organised a workshop for 1st years on JavaScript and Client-Server model
+A workshop for 1st years on JavaScript and Client-Server model was organised

 ## Resources
-  Presentation of JavaScript <br>
+  Presentation of JavaScript
-  Presentation of Client Server Model : https://souravpd.github.io/Presentation/index.html<br>
-  Code of to-do-list <br>
+  Presentation of Client Server Model : https://souravpd.github.io/Presentation/index.html Code of to-do-list
   (files attached in the Workshop folder)

 ## Summary